 Congratulations on this memorable time in your educational journey!

-The annual commencement ceremony will be held on Friday, May 12, 2017, at 7:00 p.m. at the Regional Workforce Development Center.
+The annual commencement ceremony will be held on Friday, May 11, 2018, at 7:00 p.m. at the Regional Workforce Development Center.
 We strongly encourage you to participate in this celebration of your success.
-The Core Competency Testing schedule is enclosed for your convenience.
-Also, you are asked to visit the Graduation Information link at www.pdc.edu/admissions/graduation-information/ and complete the Graduate Survey and the Stage Test.
+If you are a student who will be earning an associate’s degree this semester, (AAS or AA&S), you are required to complete the core competency assessments and the STAGE.

 The following information will assist you in preparing for the commencement ceremony:

-Caps and Gowns: Caps and Gowns, Announcements, and Tickets will be available for pick up at Paul D. Camp Community College Bookstore during the following dates, times, and location.
-The cost is $30.00 payable to Paul D. Camp Community College Bookstore.
+Caps and Gowns: Caps and Gowns, Announcements, and Tickets will be available for pick up at Paul D. Camp Community College Bookstore beginning April 18 at the Grad Fair and during regular business hours after that date.

-Photographs: The College is contracting with a photographer to take pictures at the commencement ceremony.
+Photographs: The College is contracting with a photographer to take pictures on Thursday, May 10 from 4:00 – 5:00 pm at the Workforce Development Center.
+Bring your cap and gown for your portrait!
 Information on acquiring pictures will be given at rehearsal.

 - All candidates are requested to arrive at 6:00 p.m. and report to the Franklin Campus, Main Entrance.
 At 6:30 p.m., all Candidates, Faculty, College Board Members, and other participants will assemble in full academic regalia.